 Buffer management and flow control are critical to the performance for messages transmitted via CHT.
-Several techniques have been proposed for buffer management [6,19].
+Several techniques have been proposed for buffer management [21,2].
 Here we describe the details of buffer management and its flow control.
 We propose a scalable technique referred to as flow intimation, to achieve performance with a few buffers.
 There are two kinds of buffers in use when utilizing CHT for message transmission: client buffers and CHT buffers.
 Client keeps a few (static number) of buffers to send data to CHT.
 CHT has to allow for at least one unacknowledged message per client and hence requires at least as many buffers as the number of clients.
-We discuss the performance impacts of the size and number of buffers, as well as that of flow control.
+We discuss the performance impacts of flow control and the size and number of buffers.

-Figure 6: Flow Intimation: non-contiguous Get and Accumulate (left) and NWChem DFT Benchmark (right)
+Fig. 6 Number and size of client buffers: non-contiguous Get and Accumulate (left) and NWChem DFT Benchmark (right)